joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 which is the process of minimizing the amount of redundant data in a database by creating lots of related tables.
 The next idea is

 # Advanced SQL:

-How do we actually build these tables:
+* How do we actually build these tables:
+* Primary Keys

 # SQL Indicies For Faster Queries